Review: St. Marys Georgia KOA Campground

 Checking Out My Campsite

-After taking my payment and providing me with a quick layout of the land I was on the way to my campsite.
+After taking my payment and providing a quick layout of the land, I was on the way to my campsite.

 My site was C05.
-It had a 30 amp power hookup, freshwater and two sewer outlets.
-If you’re wondering why it had two sewer hookups, some of the bigger units have two black or grey tanks, so if you have a large camper or RV, it can be accommodated.
+It had a 30 amp power hookup, fresh water, and two sewer outlets.
+If you’re wondering why it had two sewer hookups, some of the bigger units have two black or grey tanks, so it can be accommodated if you have a large camper or RV.

-The campsite was not leveled so I had to use my leveling blocks under the left tires to make the camper level.
-Also, there are some low lying areas around the campsite, so watch where you step when you’re plugging in the power cord.
-You don’t want to be holding 30 or 50 amps of power while standing in a puddle.
+The campsite was not leveled, so I used my leveling blocks under the left tires to level the camper.
+Also, there are some low-lying areas around the campsite, so watch where you step when you’re plugging in the power cord.
+You don’t want to hold 30 or 50 amps of power while standing in a puddle.

 The St. Marys Georgia KOA Campground at Night

 The property seemed very quiet at night.
 You didn’t hear anyone playing loud music or being loud by the campfire.
-Realizing that this can vary night-to-night, the property does have quiet hours from 10 p.m. to 8 a.m.
+Realizing that this can vary from night to night, the property has quiet hours from 10 p.m. to 8 a.m.

-The campground is situated right off interstate 95 and I was worried that there might be a lot of noise from tractor-trailers at night, but it wasn’t bad at all.
+The campground is right off Interstate 95, and I was worried that there might be a lot of noise from tractor-trailers at night, but it wasn’t bad.
 However, if you’re tent camping, there might be a bit of interstate noise.

 WiFi Speeds